Chinese Graduate Profiles

 Employment:

-“Be flexible, if you want to survive in the ocean of career; try to make yourself as adaptive as possible.
+“Be flexible, if you want to survive in the ocean of careers; try to make yourself as adaptive as possible.
 Be brave to try, no opportunity is right there ready for you to collect.
-It always painful at the beginning due to lack of experience, being upset is also quite common as well, same as the feeling of desperation.
-But struggling is somehow better than been knocked out at this point.
+It'll always be painful in the beginning due to lack of experience; being upset is also quite common as well; same as the feeling of desperation.
+But struggling is somehow better than being knocked out at this point.
 By struggling hard, you can also grow really fast, and it is the procedure when you really get to learn how to be flexible.”Junjie (Jessica) Wei

 Academic Program: